nodezeroat/project-athena/Curriculum/Module 01 - Ethics and Legal/slides/Module_01_Slides_Ethics.typ

     - Privacy-preserving tech (e.g., encryption)
     - Transparent oversight and accountability

-  #alert("“Security” is not an excuse to erase rights.")
+  #alert(""Security" is not an excuse to erase rights.")
 ]

 #slide(title: "Dilemma 3: Gray Hat Behavior")[